Ewen Cameron (presenter): Radio career

-Cameron can also be heard on The Big Saturday Football Show, which is broadcast on Forth 1 every Saturday afternoon, alongside Steven Mill.
+Cameron can also be heard on The Big Scottish Football Show (previously The Big Saturday Football Show), which is broadcast on Forth 1 every Saturday afternoon, alongside Steven Mill.
 Launched on 17 October 2020 to rival Superscoreboard on Clyde 1, the show features a mix of music, sport and entertainment.
 In July 2022, Cameron and Mill began hosting The Big Scottish Football Podcast.

 Television career

-Cameron began his television career with STV in 2015 when he began co-presenting The Fountainbridge Show in 2015 in which he stepped down from in 2016 in order to begin co-presenting Live at Five on the then recently launched STV2 channel.
-The same year in 2016, Cameron was commissioned for his own late-night talk show on the STV2 channel.
+Cameron began his television career with STV when he guest presented The Hour with long-serving host Michelle McManus in July 2011, then in 2015 Cameron began co-presenting The Fountainbridge Show on STV Edinburgh until he stepped down from the role in January 2016 in order to begin co-presenting Live at Five on STV Glasgow then renamed to the STV2 channel in April 2017, The same year in 2016, Cameron was commissioned for his own late-night talk show on the STV2 channel, The show, The Late Show with Ewen Cameron also began broadcasting in January 2016, originally on the STV Glasgow and STV Edinburgh networks, until both channels closed in 2017 and merged to form the new STV2 channel, where the programme aired at 10:30 pm.

-The show, The Late Show with Ewen Cameron began broadcasting in January 2016, originally on the STV Glasgow and STV Edinburgh networks, until both channels were axed in 2017 and merged to form the new STV2 channel, where the programme aired at 10:30 pm.
+In late 2017, Cameron appeared in an episode as himself in the online-comedy series The Glasgow Trip (where he starred alongside Des McLean and Gary Little) then presented a couple of STV festive specials over Christmas time, Scotland's Big Sleep Out then a blooper show called Festive Failures, all of which were aired in December respectively.

-On 16 May 2018, it was announced that STV2 would close and all of its original programming including The Late Show with Ewen Cameron would be axed in June 2018.
-The final episode aired on 28 June ahead of the STV2 closure on 30 June.
+Cameron's Live at Five and The Late Show with Ewen Cameron ended in June 2018 with the closure of the STV2 television channel.
+Cameron's final contribution to STV was a short series of Edinburgh festival specials in August 2018, after which he returned to the radio airwaves full-time.

 Personal life

-Cameron has been married to his Irish wife, Teresa, since 1994.
+Cameron has been married to his Irish wife, Teresa, since 7 May 1995.
 They renewed their vows on 14 May 2012.
-The couple live in Falkirk and have three sons: Liam, Ryan and Josh.
+The couple live in Maddiston, Falkirk and have three sons: Liam, Ryan and Josh.

 Cameron is a Heart of Midlothian F.C. fan and has been a season ticket holder at Tynecastle Park "on and off" for several years.